-Name of the policy/ proposal to be assessed Racial Harassment Policy Is this a new policy/proposal or a revision?
+Name of the policy/ proposal to be assessed Racial Harassment Policy Is this a new policy/proposal or a revision ?
 Revision Person(s) responsible for the assessment Marisa McCarthy - Senior Housing Officer Our policy has taken account of Article 6 of This article highlights that "People have the right to a fair trial". the Human Rights Act The Co-operative will therefore ensure it makes reasonable adjustments to how they communicate with tenants, and others, when developing policies/delivering services which could result in legal action being taken.
 In particular, the Co-operative will seek to reduce barriers tenants, and other customers, from specific groups might encounter if they are subject to legal action (i.e. ensuring someone with 'additional support needs' understands the legal processes and/or the Co-operative work through any third parties or mediators that person works with, if legal action is initiated to someone with English as a second language the Co-operative will ensure they are provided with access to appropriate translation support, etc.).
-In addition, if someone was appealing against an allocation decision, required access to additional support (i.e. access to translators, assistance with completing forms, sign-posting to support groups, etc.) then the Cooperative would provide all reasonable assistance.
-Our policy has taken account of Article 8 of This Article highlights people's "Right to respect for private life, family life and the e home." the Human Rights Act • our disputes, etc., and policies will avoid exacerbating any issues.
-Our policy has taken account of Article 14 of perative's work. the Human Rights Act The Co-operative will seek to ensure its policies and decisions are based on the merits of each case and nothing to do with a protected characteristic.
+In addition, if someone was appealing against a access to translators, assistance with completin operative would provide all reasonable assistan g forms, sign-posting to support Our policy has taken account of Article 8 of This Article highlights people's "Right to respect for private life, family life and the home." the Human Rights Act The Co-operative will seek to ensure policies de neighbour disputes, etc., and policies will avoid es, noise pollution, Our policy has taken account of Article 14 of This article highlights the "Prohibition of Discrimination" in any areas of the Co-operative's work. the Human Rights Act The Co-operative will seek to ensure its policies and decisions are based on the merits of each case and nothing to do with a protected characteristic.
 The only exception would be a policy / service designed to help a particular group i.e. sheltered housing, caretaker service (designed particularly to benefit the elderly and disabled).

-1. Briefly describe the aims, objectives and purpose of the policy/proposal The aim of this policy is to outline our approach to racial harassment and how our tenants and other agencies can support us in challenging racial harassment as well as other forms of harassment.
+The aim of this policy is to outline our approach to racial harassment and how our tenants and other agencies can support us in challenging racial harassment as well as other forms of harassment.
 The policy will ensure that victims of racial harassment are aware of their rights and what remedies are available to protect them.
-2. Who is intended to benefit from the policy/ proposal? (e.g. applicants, tenants, staff, contractors) Staff, tenants, Management Board members and any other stakeholders.
-3. What outcomes are wanted from this policy/ proposal? (e.g. the benefits to customers) To ensure the safety and security of our tenants, their homes and the community.
-Also to ensure the Co-operative meets our obligations regarding legal, regulatory, and best practice requirements.
-4. Which protected characteristics could be affected by the proposal? (tick all that apply) ☐ Age ☐ Disability ☐ Marriage & Civil Partnership ☐ Pregnancy/Maternity ⊠ Race ☐ Religion or Belief ☐ Gender ☐ Gen der Reassignment ☐ Sexual Orientation 5.
+Staff, tenants, Management Board members and any other stakeholders.
+To ensure the safety and security of our tenants, their homes and the community.
+Also to ensure the Co-operative meets our obligations regarding legal, regulatory, and best practice requirements. · 4.
+Which protected characteristics could be affected by the proposal? (tick all that apply) e & Civil Partnership  Pregnancy/Maternity  🖾 Race nder Reassignment Sexual Orientation 5.
 If the policy/proposal is not relevant to any of the protected characteristics listed in part 4, state why and end the process here.
-There are protected characteristics relevant to this policy.
+There are protected characteristics relevant to this policy. e